 Tatiana Loukianenko is the Managing Director and Head Coach of Glen Iris Gymnastics.
-Tatiana has been Rhythmic Gymnastics Coach for 30 years.
+Tatiana has been Rhythmic Gymnastics Coach for 42 years.
 She has an international coaching experience and she was an Australian Olympic Team Coach (Atlanta, 1996).
-Tatiana is a former Victorian Rhythmic Gymnastics High Performance Centre Head Coach (1994-2002).
+Tatiana is the former Victorian Rhythmic Gymnastics High Performance Centre Head Coach (1994-2002).

 Tatiana Loukianenko arrived in Australia in 1992 and started to coach at Endeavour Hills Gymnastics Club.
 The club had only 10 gymnasts of National Levels program.
 In 1994, the program started by Tatiana became Rhythmic Gymnastics High Performance Centre.
 In 2000, Tatiana's program grew up to 20 international level gymnasts competing in Australia and overseas.